How to Build a Prediction Market Platform Like Polymarket

 Start with verifiable on-chain portfolio evidence.
 Ask development companies to share contract addresses for prediction market or DeFi platforms they have previously deployed.
 Verify their audit reports publicly on audit firm websites.
 A company unwilling to share public contract addresses for prior work is an immediate red flag.

 Additionally, assess the team’s specific experience with oracle integration, CLOB or AMM implementation, and upgradeable proxy patterns.
-General smart contract experience is not sufficient — prediction market architecture requires specialised knowledge.
+General smart contract experience is not sufficient.
 Therefore, ask directly about prior Chainlink and UMA integrations and request references from previous prediction market clients specifically.
+Explore our prediction market development services to understand how a professional engagement should be scoped and delivered.

 Red Flags to Watch For